kids encyclopedia robot

 Early life and political career

 Born in Bangor, Maine, Baldacci grew up with seven siblings in an Italian-Lebanese family.
-As a child, he worked in the family business, Mama Baldacci's restaurant in Bangor.
+As a child, he worked in the family business, Momma Baldacci's restaurant in Bangor.
 A 1973 graduate of Bangor High School, he received a Bachelor of Arts degree in history from the University of Maine at Orono in 1986.

 Baldacci was first elected to public office in 1978 at the age of 23, when he served on the Bangor City Council.
 He continued in politics, winning election to the Maine Senate in 1982 from a Bangor-area district.
 He was reelected two times, serving a total of 12 years.